 Had this argument prevailed, almost no protective order limiting dissemination of information obtained in discovery would have survived First Amendment scrutiny, and a presumptive right to disseminate materials obtained in discovery would exist.

-Supreme Court said protective order furthered substantial government interest, satisfies First Amendment concern
+Court said protective order did not violate First Amendment

 Instead, the Court upheld the protective order because it furthered a substantial government interest in preventing the misuse of information produced through the court’s coercive powers.
 In so doing, the justices noted that litigants were able to obtain a broad scope of information through discovery and that public disclosure of some of that information could be damaging to the party forced to produce it.